 - Define an approach that ensures that all data are explicitly validated.
 Software systems and components commonly make assumptions about data they operate on.
 It is important to explicitly ensure that such assumptions hold.
 Vulnerabilities frequently arise from implicit assumptions about data, which can be exploited if an attacker can subvert and invalidate these assumptions.

 - Use cryptography correctly.
 Cryptography is one of the most important tools for building secure systems.
-With it one can ensure the confidentiality of data, protect data from unauthorized modification, and authenticate the source of data.
+With it one can ensure the confidentiality of data, protect data from unauthorised modification, and authenticate the source of data.

 - Identify the sensitive data and how they should be handled.
 One of the first tasks for systems designers is to identify sensitive data and determine how to protect them.
 Many deployed systems over the years have failed to protect data appropriately.
 This can happen when designers fail to identify data as sensitive, or when designers do not identify all the ways in which data could be manipulated or exposed.

 - Always consider the users.
 The security stance of a software system is inextricably linked to what its users do with it.
 It is therefore very important that all security-related mechanisms are designed to make it easy to deploy, configure, use, and update the system securely.
 Remember, security is not a feature that can simply be added to a software system but rather a property emerging from how the system is built and operated.

 - Understand how integrating external components changes your attack surface.
 It is unlikely that you will develop a new system without using external pieces of software.
 In fact, when adding functionality to an existing system, developers often make use of existing components.